Coronavirus (COVID-19) at a glance – 3 April 2022

 We aim to provide documents in an accessible format.
 If you're having problems using a document with your accessibility tools, please contact us for help.

-- Over the past week, there has been an average of 12 new cases reported each day.
-Of the newly reported cases, the majority have been from Queensland.
+- Over the past week, there have been an average of 56,995 new cases reported each day.

 - COVID-19 cases were reported across all ages:

 - The median age of all cases is 30 years (range: 0 to 107 years).

 - The median age of deaths is 83 years (range: 0 to 107 years).

 - There is a relatively equal ratio of male-to-female cases across most age groups.

 - In 2020 case numbers reached an initial peak at the end of March.
 This was followed by a period of low case numbers.
 In mid-June 2020 case numbers started to increase before reaching a secondary peak in early August 2020.
 Case numbers gradually declined and remained low with spikes occurring in mid-late December 2020 and mid-late April 2021.
 From late June 2021, case numbers increased and peaked from late September to mid-October 2021.
 From mid-December 2021, case numbers increased sharply and peaked in January 2022.